 Langley was created from a desire to care for and support adults with developmental disabilities in an environment that was very much like a family home.

 “The Fairfax-Falls Church Community Services Board (CSB) holds Langley in high regard and recognizes its long-term commitment to quality service delivery, community involvement, and positive outcomes for the individuals served.”

 …Alan Wooten, Director, CSB Community Living Services

 Our founders wanted to create such an environment and opened our first group home in 1985.
-We continue to carry out this mission today—and support approximately 55 adults through the operation of six homes and a large community support drop-in services program in the Fairfax County-Falls Church City area.
+We continue to carry out this mission today—and support more than 50 adults through the operation of five homes and a large community support drop-in services program in the Fairfax County-Falls Church City area.

 In 2011, Langley Residential Support Services received an award from the Fairfax County Human Rights Commission for “…dedicated service to the citizens of Fairfax County, Virginia in the field of Human Rights.”
 In 2012, we were nominated for the Fairfax Chamber of Commerce’s Non-Profit of the Year award.
-However, perhaps the most meaningful honor for us came from the people we serve in the form of a 98% overall approval rating in an annual satisfaction survey.
+More recently in 2020, U.S. Representative Gerry Connolly recognized LRSS' late Executive Director Betsy Schatz in the Congressional Record of the 116th congress in Virginia for her more than three decades of advocacy efforts for our local developmentally disabled community.
+While these accolades are appreciated, the most meaningful honor comes from the people we serve who have consistently given a 98 percent overall approval rating in our annual satisfaction survey.